Huey P. Newton: "Free Huey!" campaign

 Newton was arrested on the day of the shooting on October 28, 1967, and pled not guilty to the murder of officer John Frey.
 The Black Panther Party immediately went to work organizing a coalition to rally behind Newton and champion his release.
 In December the Peace and Freedom Party, a majority white anti-war political organization, joined with the Black Panther Party in support of Newton.
 This alliance served the dual purpose of legitimizing Newton's cause while boosting the credibility of the party within the community of more radical activists.

 Under the leadership of the Black Panther Party and the Peace and Freedom Party, 5,000 protesters gathered in Oakland on Newton's birthday, February 17, 1968, in support of Newton.
 They garnered the attention of international news organizations, raising the profile of the party by astounding measures.
 The phrase "Free Huey!" was adopted as a rallying cry for the movement, and it was printed on buttons and T-shirts.
 Prominent Black Panther Kathleen Cleaver claimed the goal of the Free Huey! campaign was to elevate Newton as a symbol of everything the Black Panther Party stood for, creating something of a living martyr.
 The trial, which began on July 15, quickly ascended beyond the scope of Newton himself, evolving into a racially-charged political movement.
-Over the two year course of Newton's original trial and two appeals, the coalition continued to offer its support until the charges were overturned and Newton was released on August 5, 1970.
+Over the two-year course of Newton's original trial and two re-trials, the coalition continued to offer its support until the charges were overturned and Newton was released on August 5, 1970.

 Visit to China

 In 1970, after his release from prison, Newton received an invitation to visit the People's Republic of China.
 On learning of Nixon's plan to visit China in 1972, Newton decided to visit before him.
 Newton made the trip in late September 1971 with fellow Panthers, Elaine Brown and Robert Bay, and stayed for 10 days.
-At every Chinese airport he landed in, Newton was greeted by thousands of people waving copies of the "Little Red Book" (officially titled Quotations from Chairman Mao Tse-tung) and displaying signs that said "we support the Black Panther Party, down with U.S. imperialism" or "we support the American people but the Nixon imperialist regime must be overthrown."
+At every Chinese airport he landed in, Newton was greeted by thousands of people waving copies of the "Little Red Book" (Quotations from Chairman Mao Tse-tung) and displaying signs that said, "We support the Black Panther Party, down with U.S. imperialism," or, "We support the American people but the Nixon imperialist regime must be overthrown."

 During the trip, the Chinese arranged for him to meet and have dinner with an ambassador from North Korea, an ambassador from Tanzania, and delegations from both North Vietnam and the Provisional Revolutionary Government of South Vietnam.
-Newton was under the impression he was going to meet Mao Zedong, chairman of the Chinese Communist Party, but instead had two meetings with Chinese premier Zhou Enlai.
+Newton was under the impression he was going to meet Mao Zedong, chairman of the Chinese Communist Party, but instead had two meetings with Chinese Premier Zhou Enlai.
 One of these meetings also included Mao's wife Jiang Qing.
 Newton described China as "a free and liberated territory with a socialist government".

 Following Newton's Asian trip, the Black Panther Party began incorporating North Korea's Juche ideals into the party's ideology.